-Grazing too early stresses forage plants' energy reserves as they break dormancy after winter, particularly if they are grazed too low to the ground or it is muddy when animals are allowed in the area.
+Grazing too early stresses forage plants' energy reserves as they break dormancy after winter, particularly if it is grazed too low to the ground or it is muddy when animals are allowed in the area.
 This may provide some needed forage this spring but is very likely to reduce stand productivity for the remainder of the season.
-The negative impacts of grazing too early, or while the area is muddy, can result in permanent loss of desirable species and encroachment of weeds.
+The negative impacts of grazing too early can result in permanent loss of desirable species and encroachment of weeds.

-If early grazing is nonetheless necessary, strategically pick a sacrifice paddock or field where you can accommodate this damage.
+If early grazing is necessary, strategically pick a sacrifice paddock or field where you can accommodate this damage.
 This could be a field or paddock that already needs renovation or improvement.
-This is a scenario when grazing winter cereals or oats could offer an early forage benefit as the detrimental impacts of a punched-up field may be less costly to you on a field that will already need reseeding after the cereal crop, in comparison to a perennial field.
+This is a scenario when grazing winter cereals or oats could offer an early forage benefit as the detrimental impacts of a punched up field may be less costly to you on a field that will already need reseeding after the cereal crop, in comparison to a perennial field.